mhagenow01/FBFransac/README.md

 ![pointnet example objects](https://mhagenow01.github.io/FBFransac/images/pointnet_example_objects.png "pointnet example objects")
 <div align="center"> Figure 8: PointNet++ Example Objects </div>

 PointNet++ is designed as a classifier, meaning for an input point cloud of a single object, it will return a classification from the labels used during training.
 Thus, a direct comparison similar to above is not possible.
 Instead, we focus on a comparison where we use FAMrec as a classifier for a representative set of objects from the same classes that the PointNet++ model was built upon.
 We train PointNet++ using the ModelNet40 database from Princeton [6] ([link](https://modelnet.cs.princeton.edu/)).
-From the test set of ModelNet40, we extract 30 representative meshes (We were unable to convert 10 of the classes to a format that works with our mesh importing system).
+From the test set of ModelNet40, we extract 30 randomly sampled meshes (We were unable to convert 10 of the classes to a format that works with our mesh importing system).
 For each of these 30 objects, we load them 5 times with random orientations in PointNet++ and get the classification.
 We also load them 5 times with random orientations into FAMrec and get what object is recognized (Note: FAMrec might return no object or possibly multiple - it is not a classifier).
 This gives us a biased, but reasonable metric to compare the methods.
 The following two tables have the classification results:

 ##### PointNet++